aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ![](https://49.media.tumblr.com/10c948900ec4276131e45047bb3846a4/tumblr_n3005tWnBf1s6my4qo1_500.gif)

 The file you'll be working in is `kata.js`.
 This file is full of incomplete functions with comments describing what they should do.
-Every time you run the tests (using `yarn test nameOfTheFunctionYoureWorkingOn`) you're checking to see if you've completed each function correctly.
+Every time you run the tests (using `npm test nameOfTheFunctionYoureWorkingOn`) you're checking to see if you've completed each function correctly.
 When you finish it successfully, it will show up GREEN and you can move on to the next function.

 Let's try it!
 Open `kata.js` in your editor.
 The first function looks like this: